Malaysia says Indian Ocean airplane debris is part of a Boeing 777

 Investigators believe someone deliberately switched off MH370’s transponder before diverting it thousands of miles off course.
 Most of the passengers were Chinese.

-The debris will be analysed at a lab staffed by 600 experts that is operated by the French defence ministry.
+The debris will be analyzed at a lab staffed by 600 experts that is operated by the French defense ministry.

-The luggage fragment has been sent to a police unit outside Paris that specialises in DNA tests.
+The luggage fragment has been sent to a police unit outside Paris that specializes in DNA tests.

 If the serial number on the flaperon confirms that it is from Flight 370, then the laboratory can use sophisticated tools to try to glean more information about the causes of the crash, such as whether its shape corresponds more to a mid-air explosion or a crash into the ocean.